Managing the List of Things Caregivers Do

 Creating A Caregiving Roadmap

 Caring for loved ones with memory loss and the corresponding behaviors, and providing daily hands-on care is one of the more stressful caregiving situations.
-Advocating with health and health care providers, acting in the role of power of attorney in fact, and responding to end of life issues benefits from advanced communication and problem-solving skills.
+Advocating with health and health care providers, acting in the role of power of attorney in fact, and responding to end-of-life issues benefits from advanced communication and problem-solving skills.
+Decision-making for elderly parents can feel intimidating.

 It Takes Many Caregiving Skills to Manage The List of Things Caregivers Do

 Caregiving problems and issues arise that cannot be predicted and for which solutions are not obvious.
-I receive frequent calls from caregivers who believe the problem to be one thing when the source of the problem is something else.
+Many caregivers believe the problem to be one thing when the source of the problem is something else.

-How do I know?
-Over twenty years of problem-solving experience.
-I know what questions to ask to identify the root of the problem and help participants in my online courses and groups to assess situations and problem-solve.
+Caregiving subject matter expert, Pamela D Wilson has over twenty years of problem-solving experience.
+She knows what questions to ask caregivers to identify the root of the problem and move care situations forward.

 The skills associated with caregiving are unique and special.
-We are not born to be skilled caregivers but grow skills through years of practice.
+Caregivers are not born but learn through years of practice.
 Diagnosing caregiving problems is a skill, like an automobile mechanic who is able to tell what is wrong with a vehicle by listening and looking.
 Managing the list of things caregivers do and expecting positive results takes the skill of asking for help.

 Gain Confidence and Skills To Manage Care